 Child Support - Payment of money ordered by a court for a child in a domestic relations action.
 Support also includes health care costs, childcare, costs and educational expenses for a child.

 Child Support Formula - A formula created by the SCAO for use by the FOC and the Prosecuting Attorney in making recommendations about child support amounts.
 Both parents' incomes are considered.

 Circuit Court - The court of general jurisdiction in Michigan.

 Complaint - An initial pleading in a case that asks the court to grant an order.

 Contempt of Court Hearing - A court hearing in which the person accused of violating a court order has the opportunity to explain why they did not comply with the order.
 Also known as a "show cause" hearing.

 Custody - Care and keeping of a child in a domestic relations action.

 Defendant - The person against whom a lawsuit is filed.

-DHS (Michigan Department of Human Services) - The state agency that handles the public assistance program.
+DHS (Michigan Department of Health and Human Services) - The state agency that handles the public assistance program.

 Domestic Relations Matter - Any circuit court proceeding involving families, such as paternity, divorce, child custody or parenting time, or child or spousal support.